OmBhandwaldar/AgroFresh/README.md

 ## ✨ Features

 ### 🛒 For Buyers
+- **Authentication**
+  - Users can sign up/sign in into their account and securely checkout.

 - **Browse Products**
   - View a catalog of vegetables/fruits with name and price.